tuxies-wiki-team/tuxies-wiki/docs/notes/about/README.md

 permalink: /about/
 ---

-::: card title="Our Mission" icon="twemoji:green-heart"
+::: card title="Our Mission" icon="fluent-emoji:green-heart"
 We’re building the **most comprehensive, community-driven Linux resource**—from beginner guides to advanced app libraries—all open, accessible, and maintained by enthusiasts like you.
 :::